Primogeniture: Matrilineal primogeniture

-Arguments

-Arguments in favour
+Effects

 Primogeniture by definition prevents the subdivision of estates.
 This lessens family pressures to sell property, such as if two (or more) children inherit a house and cannot afford to buy out the other(s).

 In much of Europe, younger sons of the nobility had no prospect of inheriting by death any property, and commonly sought careers in the Church, in military service (see purchase of commissions in the British Army), or in government.
 Some wills made bequests to a monastic order for an already suitably educated, disinherited son.

 Many of the Spanish Conquistadors were younger sons who had to make their fortune in war.
 In the late 17th and early 18th centuries, many younger sons of English aristocrats chose to leave England for Virginia in the Colonies.
 Many of the early Virginians who were plantation owners were younger sons of landed gentry, who left Britain and Ireland fortuneless due to primogeniture.
 These were key ancestors of the Founding Fathers of the United States of America.

-Arguments against

 In Democracy in America, Alexis de Tocqueville observes that abolition of primogeniture and entail as to property results in faster division of land.
 However, primogeniture, in forcing landless people to seek wealth outside the family estate to maintain their standard of living accelerated the death of the landed aristocracy and, in his view, thus, quickened the shift to democracy.